The Curriculum Choice

 My husband and I are reading through the classics using The Well-Educated Mind as our guide.
 As I’ve looked back over the book, I have noticed that we haven’t been going through all the steps as detailed.
 However, just using Bauer’s list to select reading has been invaluable to us.
 I do intend to begin studying the books more thoroughly.
 I highly recommend this book as a resource for an adult or high school student who wants to learn how to read and analyze the Great books.

-Written by Kristen, a relaxed classical homeschool mom of 4.
-Kristen blogs at A Day in the Life.
+~ Originally posted November 2009, Written by Kristen, a relaxed classical homeschool mom of 4.

 Comments